cockroachdb/docs/v19.2/split-at.md

 ---
 title: SPLIT AT
-summary: The SPLIT AT statement forces a key-value layer range split at the specified row in a table or index.
+summary: The SPLIT AT statement forces a range split at the specified row in a table or index.
 toc: true
 ---

-The `SPLIT AT` [statement](sql-statements.html) forces a key-value layer range split at the specified row in a table or index.
+The `SPLIT AT` [statement](sql-statements.html) forces a range split at the specified row in a table or index.

 ## Synopsis